 - Fine.
 This trait is totally fine.
 Not the best, but you won’t be unhappy about taking it.

 - Skip.
-Traits that simply aren’t so good.
-Unlike the previous tier, you will probably be pretty unhappy about taking these.
+Traits that simply aren’t good.
+Unlike the previous tier, you will probably be pretty unhappy with these.

 - Special.
 Traits that operate on a different axis or are otherwise noteworthy, but that we can’t (or won’t) give one of the other ratings.

 Straight, No Chaser (SnC) provides a reasonable armor buff while ISB is active, and gives each cast of ISB a chance to refund a brew.
 Although only the first copy gives the chance to refund a brew, the armor bonus is good enough to use the trait on its own so you will never mind having extra copies.
 Your first copy of this trait is hands-down the best you can get, and it is worth saving bonus rolls to target pieces that grant it.

 Verdict: Seek out.
 Having one copy of this trait is exceptionally powerful.
 Defensively, you won’t mind having 2-3 copies either.

 Boiling Brew (BB) provides a bonus to Breath of Fire damage, and gives the dot effect a small chance to spawn a Healing Sphere.
 While the damage is lackluster on single-target encounters, the healing is not.
 Note thath the number of orbs spawned does not increase with multiple copies of the trait.
 The defensive value thus caps at the first copy of the trait.

 Verdict: Seek out.
 Having one copy of this trait is very good, especially in Mythic+.